jcrosb3/Programming-projects/README.md

 # Programming-projects
-My up to date programming projects in  C and Python
+My up to date programming projects in  C.